invopop/gobl.verifactu/README.md

 ### Use-Cases

-Under what situations should the TicketBAI system be expected to function:
+Under what situations should the Veri*Factu system be expected to function:

 - B2B & B2C: regular national invoice with VAT.
 Operation with minimal data.
 - B2B Provider to Retailer: Include equalisation surcharge VAT rates
 - B2B Retailer: Same as regular invoice, except with invoice lines that include `ext[es-tbai-product] = resale` when the goods being provided are being sold without modification (recargo de equivalencia), very much related to the next point.
 - B2B Retailer Simplified: Include the simplified scheme key.
 (This implies that the `OperacionEnRecargoDeEquivalenciaORegimenSimplificado` tag will be set to `S`).
 - EU B2B: Reverse charge EU export, scheme: reverse-charge taxes calculated, but not applied to totals.
 By default all line items assumed to be services.
 Individual lines can use the `ext[es-tbai-product] = goods` value to identify when the line is a physical good.
 Operations like this are normally assigned the TipoNoExenta value of S2.
 If however the service or goods are exempt of tax, each line's tax `ext[exempt]` field can be used to identify a reason.
 - EU B2C Digital Goods: use tax tag `customer-rates`, that applies VAT according to customer location.
-In TicketBAI, these cases are "not subject" to tax, and thus should have the cause RL (por reglas de localización).
+In TicketBAI, these cases are "not subject" to tax, and thus should have the cause N2 (por reglas de localización).

 ## Test Data